Computers normally don’t use the language like we humans do as they’re made up of millions of tiny switches which are either on or off.

 What Are Increments and Decrements?

-Increments and decrements are operators used in a programming language.
-Increments are represented by ++, meanwhile, decrements are represented by -.
+Increments and decrements are operators used in a programming language. ++ represents increments.
+Meanwhile, decrements are represented by -.
 Both ++A and A++ are increments.

 Increments are used to increase the numerical value of a variable.
-Decrements, on the other hand, does the opposite and decrease a numerical value.
+Decrements, on the other hand, do the opposite and decrease a numerical value.

 There are two types of each.
 Prefix Increments (++A), Postfix Increments (A++), Prefix Decrements (–A), and Postfix Decrements (A–).